 Depending on your platform, there are unique templates and themes available to customize your blog’s look.
 Note that some templates and themes allow for more customizations than others.
 Here are some tips to help you through this step:

 - Experiment with different layouts before pushing your blog live.

 - Choose a theme that coordinates with your association’s colors, logo and other materials to create a cohesive feel.

 - If you aren’t tech-savvy and can’t afford a designer or developer, try a simpler layout that’s intuitive.

 - Choose a responsive theme that translates well to mobile devices.
 Most of the time that’s a given these days, but there are some older themes out there which are not responsive.

 Plugins do a lot for your blog, including helping you with SEO and managing event calendars.
 There are plugins for almost anything you need, but you may want to start with some of these if you are blogging:

 - Akismet fights spam comments that detract from your blog.

 - Yoast helps you optimize your blog content to improve your rank in search results.

-- Squarespace Membership Plugin allows you to add sign-up forms, event calendars and even restrict content to members only.
+- Squarespace Membership Plugin allows you to restrict content to members only and offers other features like sign-up forms, event calendars, and member directories.
 Building a members only blog on Squarespace creates another valuable member benefit if your content is well-researched and offers insights your members won’t find elsewhere.